 Cable cars can range from $8 to $60 depending on the journey with some of them taking you several kilometers.
 It can add up quickly and you can save yourself a lot by hiking down from summits.

 It’s important to note that the cable cars often stop running well before sunset and not early enough for sunrise.
-This means if you want to see the golden hour, you will need to get your hiking boots on and your head-torch ready.
+This means if you want to see the golden hour, you will need to get your hiking boots on and your head torch ready.
 We did this many times and it was always worth it but always a pretty wild adventure in the dark.
 Make sure you check the timetable of the cable car so you know when the last ride down is to be sure you are safe.

 SUNRISE & SUNSET SPECIAL CABLE CARS

 I did say above that the cable cars don’t run during sunset and sunrise most commonly.
-However, there are a few special services that happen several times a month or on special occasions that specifically cater to those who want to watch sunset or sunrise at the summit.
+However, there are a few special services that happen several times a month or on special occasions that specifically cater to those who want to watch the sunset or sunrise at the summit.

 I was lucky enough to hear about two of these services and made the most of one while the other was too expensive.
 There is a sunrise train to the Riffelsee in Zermatt.
 Here you can see the reflection of the Matterhorn in the lake at sunrise.
 That ticket cost $100 USD and included breakfast at the top of the Gornergrat.
 I thought that was a bit much and hiked up by myself.

 The second was the ‘late’ cable car at Mount Niesen near Interlaken.
 At Mount Niesen, there is a beautiful restaurant, and several times a month in the summer they run cable cars all the way until 10 pm so that diners can enjoy the sunset.
 There is no massive fee like at the Riffelsee Rail in Zermatt, the regular Niesen cable car just runs later so it isn’t expensive.
-I hiked up, watched the sunset, and then caught the cable car down at 9 pm after enjoying soup at the restaurant after sunset.
-Definitely ask around and try and plan these into your trip because sunrise or sunset at a summit in Switzerland is worth the planning and effort.
-This is a Switzerland travel trip I wish I had heard about earlier in my three-month stay!

 THE BEST VALUE FOOD IN SWITZERLAND